taikedz/bash-builder/README.md

 An executable that allows you to directly run scripts written for bash builder without a compilation step.

 `bbrun` compiles the script and runs it immediately, and is suitable for a shebang line.
+The actual runtime script is written to `/tmp/`, so bbrun provides a `$BBRUN_SCRIPT` variable to determine the original location of the script.

 For example, the following script file can be made executable and run directly: